 A special portion of the seminar will be devoted to detailing loan programs you can use to stimulate production and sales of housing.
 New changes currently being considered will be discussed.
-Also learn creative ways to use programs to structure to the contractive ways to use programs to structure. ture single family transactions.
+Also learn creative ways to use programs to structure single family transactions.

-Learn how they will assist you and how to be first in line to use them
+Learn how they will assist you and how to be first in line to use them.

-Current Government programs allow you to: Obtain community development loans to rehabilitate certain
+Current Government programs allow you to: • Obtain community development loans to rehabilitate certain older properties

-- Establish, construct, expand or convert businesses and business - · Enlarge, improve or buy family farms or refinance debt to place the - farming operation on a sound basis - tarming operation on a sound deals.

-Construct or remodel single family housing (New directions and policy changes being proposed to further stimulate single family home production will be analyzed).

-Construct or remodel rental housing (single or multi-family) with a - 74/% loan and obtain a 20 year government subody contract to assure rent income - .
-Obtain loans for energy expansion, production, or conservation purposes • Finance condominium construction or conversions - · Buy and develop land - · Finance luxury apartments for high income renants with 40 year, 71/1% mortgages with minimal and possibly no cash investm · Finance certain office buildings with tax free low interest honds or - .
-Obtain Federally guaranteed performance bonds for obligations of - your business.

-Obtain financing from government programs with interest rates as low as 2% for many, many purposes
+- Establish, construct, expand or convert businesses and business facilities - · Enlarge, improve or buy family farms or refinance debt to place the farming operation on a sound basis - Tarming operation on a loond dasis Construct or remodel usingle (amily housing (New directions and policy changes being proposed to further stimulate single family home production will be analyzed).
+Construct or remodel rental housing (single or multi-family) with a - 74/% loan and obtain a 20 year government subsidy contract to assure rent income - · Obtain luans for energy expansion, production, or conservation purposes • Finance conduminium construction or conversions - · Buy and develop land - .
+Finance luxury apartments for high income renants with 40 year, 74% mortgages with minimal and possibly no cash investm Finance certain office buildings with tax free low interest bonds or - mortgage note Obtain Federally guaranteed performance bonds for obligations of - your business.
+Obtain Linancing from government programs with interest rates as low as 2% for many, many purposes